ahmedaltayeb73398-design/Power-Bi-Cookie-Store-Seasonality/README.md

 ---

 ## 📦 Full Project
-A complete project file is available as a ZIP: `Project.zip`
+A complete project file is available as a pbix: `Cookie Store Seasonality.pbix`